JazZyki/jazzyki_basic/readme.md

 # Jazzyki

-Testing markup and style for job opportunity in web devel company.
+Testing markup and style for my personál folio .